LaubPlusCo/LaubPlusCo.Helix.VsTemplates/README.md

 #### Template manifest
-All templates are described in xml format in a manifes, template.manifest.xml.
-This template should be in the root of the template folder.
+All templates are described in a manifest file, template.manifest.xml.
+The manifest location is used as the root of the template folder structure.

 [DESCRIPTION OF MANIFEST]